jan-glx/robbins1985/README.md

-estimator of means variances proposed by [Robbins (1985)](https://doi.org/10.1073/pnas.82.6.1571). `robbins1985` provides a single function: `estimate` that calculates the proposed estimators as well as the statics used for their calculation.
+estimator of means variances proposed by [Robbins (1985)](https://doi.org/10.1073/pnas.82.6.1571). `robbins1985` provides a single function: `estimate` that calculates the proposed estimators as well as the statistics used for their calculation.

 ## Installation